vishesh-banna0/mini-projects/README.md

 2. Provide options to **add, view, mark complete/incomplete, and delete** tasks.
 3. Save tasks to the JSON file after every operation.
 4. Display the list of tasks dynamically with status updates.

 ---

+## 🎯 4.
+Python Pig Dice Game
+A simple **Pig Dice Game** where players take turns rolling a dice, accumulating points while avoiding rolling a 1, which resets their turn score.
+The first player to reach 50 points wins.

+### 🔧 Functions Used:
+- `random.randint()` - Simulates rolling a six-sided die.
+- `isdigit()` - Ensures valid numeric input for the number of players.
+- `enumerate()` - Iterates over players' turns with an index.

+### 💡 Approach:
+1. Prompt the user for the number of players (between 2 and 4).
+2. Each player takes turns rolling a dice:
+   - If they roll a **1**, they lose their turn, and their turn score resets.
+   - Otherwise, they accumulate points and decide whether to roll again or hold.
+3. The first player to reach **50 points** wins.

+---